What is unique about

-With a strong character building, real-life skills and service focus > Agriculture, Art, and Outdoor Education are part of the core curriculum at WBNS.
+With a strong character building, real-life skills and service focus > Agriculture, Art, and Outdoor Education are part of the core curriculum at WBNS, and the lens through which we teach all subjects.

-Farm > We take care of farm animals, grow our own food, and we grow food for our neighbors in need
+Farm > We take care of farm animals to help grow our own food, and we grow food for our neighbors in need

 Forest > We learn and follow the principles of earth stewardship through Leave No Trace.
 Our students experience hiking, camping, climbing, and boating in 6th-8th grades